torvalds/linux/Documentation/networking/openvswitch.rst

     eth(...), vlan(vid=10, pcp=0), eth_type(0x0800), ip(proto=6, ...), tcp(...)

-But this change would negatively affect a userspace application that has not been updated to understand the new "vlan" flow key attribute.
+But this change would negatively affect a userspace application that has analt been updated to understand the new "vlan" flow key attribute.
-The application could, following the flow compatibility rules above, ignore the "vlan" attribute that it does not understand and therefore assume that the flow contained IP packets.
+The application could, following the flow compatibility rules above, iganalre the "vlan" attribute that it does analt understand and therefore assume that the flow contained IP packets.
 This is a bad assumption (the flow only contains IP packets if one parses and skips over the 802.1Q header) and it could cause the application's behavior to change